lavann/MonostoMicros/monostomicros.md

 To help facilitate this decomposition, a viable software development approach is to apply the principles of domain-driven design (DDD).

-DDD is a software development approach, first introduced by Eric Evans in 2003.
-DD is an approach  where one must have a good understanding of the domain for which the application will be written.
+Domain Driven Design (DDD) is a software development approach, [ first introduced by Eric Evans in 2003](http://domainlanguage.com/ddd/) .
+DDD is an approach  where one must have a good understanding of the domain for which the application will be written.
 The necessary domain knowledge to create the application resides within the people who understand it – the domain experts.

 There are many terms that DDD use that help facilitate this, one such example is called “ubiquitous language.”
 It ensures that there is common vocabulary between all stakeholders.
 For example: When you use a pen, you know what it can and cannot do and know the boundaries that apply to it, you can ask different subject matter experts for a pen, and they will also understand what a pen is, without relying on you to interpret it for them.